sugarcoat/sugarcoat/README.md

 ## Module ##

 The Sugarcoat module takes an `config` object and returns a `Promise`.
-The `resolve` callback provided to the `.then` method receives the full data object of parsed sections.
+By default, the `resolve` callback provided to the `.then` method receives the expanded `config` object with the parsed sections data.

 ```js
 var sugarcoat = require( 'sugarcoat' );